 Martha Cervantes, Grade 2 Teacher at Suva Elementary School

-Gina Debuque, Primary Promise (Reading) Teacher at Sendak Elementary School and ACT Magnet
+Gina Debuque, Reading Intervention Teacher at Sendak Elementary School and ACT Magnet

 Gina Debuque taught second graders at Vena Gifted Magnet for more than twenty years.
-She has now embarked on a new adventure helping struggling first and second grade readers break the code.
+She is loving her new challenge as an intervention teacher--helping struggling primary students break the code.
 To engage her students, she incorporates the arts and multimedia into her daily lessons.
 Gina used to be a professional ballerina and enjoys playing the ukulele.
-She was named a Teacher of the Year for LAUSD in 2016–2017.
+She was named Teacher of the Year for LAUSD in 2016–2017.
 Her core belief is that children come to school not just to learn subjects, but to become the best version of the wonderful human beings they are.

 Shannon Garrison, Grade 5 Teacher at Stonehurst STEAM Magnet School

-Shannon Garrison is a National Board-Certified educator with twenty-four years of classroom experience.
+Shannon Garrison is a National Board Certified educator with twenty-six years of classroom experience.
 In 2008, she received the Milken National Educator Award.
 Shannon served two terms on the National Assessment Governing Board, which sets policy for the National Assessment of Educational Progress.
-She was named a Teacher of the Year for LAUSD and Los Angeles County in 2016–2017 and was a semifinalist for California Teacher of the Year.
+She was named a Teacher of the Year for LAUSD and Los Angeles County in 2016-2017 and was a semifinalist for California Teacher of the Year.
 A highlight of her career was being selected to carry the Olympic torch in Scotland for the 2012 London Olympics.
 Shannon currently teaches fifth grade at Stonehurst STEAM Magnet.

 Maria Guerrero, Grades 6–8 Dual Language Arts Teacher at Lennox Middle School